In praise of Hodgemoor

 • Class 4: PYO Novice 2 or Elementary 2

 Young riders (two age groups; 11 years and under; 12 to 16 years on the day of the event) will be classified with the adults and also judged separately, so give your age on the entry form.
 Cost: £15 per class, £20 if you are not a member of the Hodgemoor Riding Association.
-Entries close: 6 p.m.
-Tuesday 23rd December.
+Entries close: 8 p.m.
+Wednesday 24th December (extended by one day on 22nd December).
 Numbers will be limited.

 Download your entry form here: schedule_dressage_waylands_28_december_2025